 CSN surgery appointments completed at our shelter are scheduled once per week and are performed by HSTT's Vet, Dr. Mike Ryan, DVM.
 Our public animal shelter is located at 10961 Stevens Lane in Truckee.
 Residents of Sierra County can have their pets' spay/neuter surgeries completed at Plumas Vet in Beckwourth if unable to transport their pet to Truckee.

 These spots fill up quickly so there will be a wait.
 PLEASE PLAN ACCORDINGLY.
 If your pet is in heat or pregnant, the additional costs associated with the surgery will be the owner's responsibility.
 Please speak with our veterinarian about these fees and your options.

 Why Spay or Neuter Your Pet?

-Spayed or neutered dogs and cats help prevent unwanted puppies and kittens, which may become future homeless animals.
+Spayed or neutered dogs and cats help prevent accidental and unwanted puppies and kittens, which often become homeless pets.
+Altering your pets SAVES LIVES.